pdeans/http/README.md

 - String of request body data **OR** an object implmentation of `Psr\Http\Message\StreamInterface`

-Note that the `pdeans\Http\Factories\StreamFactory` and `pdeans\Http\Factories\UriFactory` classes provide create methods to integrate the PSR interfaces listed above if the object implementations are needed for the request.
+Note that the `pdeans\Http\Factories\StreamFactory` and `pdeans\Http\Factories\UriFactory` classes provide create methods to implement the PSR interfaces listed above if the object integrations are needed for the request.

 Example requests: